Anugyasingh123/Anugyasingh123/README.md

 ## 🏆 **Projects I've Worked On**
 🔹 **[Tunic - Fashion eCommerce Website](https://anugyasingh123.github.io/Project1/)**
 🛍️ A stylish and responsive **fashion e-commerce website** with login, categories, and cart features.
+Developed and maintained a responsive fashion e-commerce website using HTML, CSS, and JavaScript,inspired by Myntra.
+Implemented interactive design features to enhance user experience and ensure accessibility across devices.
+Integrated dynamic content using RESTful APIs to keep fashion trends and product listings up-to-date.
+Utilized Git for version control and collaborated on the project through GitHub workflows.
+Ensured application reliability by debugging and resolving issues, enhancing the website's functionality.

 ---